rasmuse/opentoolflux/README.md

 If we collect one data row per second during one year, the resulting database sizes will be either 601 or 1,925 megabytes (MiB).
 If your computer has less than 4 gigabytes of RAM memory, the program might get slow or even crash with the larger database, and in any case you might care about the difference in space on disk.

-This example also shows that if your dataset is perhaps only a few weeks long with frequency 1 second, or maybe one year with frequency 1 minute, the file will be 1-2 orders of magnitude smaller and there is not much point in worrying about database size.
+This example also shows that if your dataset is perhaps only a few weeks long with frequency 1 second, or maybe one year with frequency 1 minute, the database file will anyway be so small that there are probably very few reasons to worry about database size.

 A final related note is that floating-point data to be converted to timestamps in the `picarrito import` command should always be `float64`.
 The conversion of floating-point Unix timestamps (in seconds) is designed to preserve 6 decimal places (microseconds), something which requires `float64`.
 The `__TIMESTAMP__` column in the end is always encoded using 64 bits anyway, so there is no space to be saved by parsing the timestamp column as a `float32`.
 Failure to specify `float64` as data type for the timestamp column raises a helpful error message.